Leomonay/carousel_challenge/README.md

 #### Server
 In order to send a JSON as the challenge asked, I made a server.

 For this challenge, I uploaded the **.env** file, in order to let the reviewer see my variable values.
-In this file, the server, port and images urls can be set without needing to edit the code.
-In **index.js** the object is assembled and sent when requested.
+In this file, the server and port can be set without needing to edit the code.
+In **index.js** the JSON object is sent when requested.

 When environment variables are set, start the server it with **npm start** in /server